-You already know that to get the highest open and click-through rates, it helps to segment your audience before sending emails.
-These messages suit the needs and interests of each audience segment, thus increasing the chances of them reading the email.
+You already know that to get the highest open and click-through rates, it helps to segment your audience before sending an email blast.
+These messages are intended to suit the needs and interests of each audience segment, thus increasing the chances of them reading the email.

-Sometimes, you have to skip all that and just send an email to almost everyone on your contact list at once.
-When you do that, you send out an email blast.
+Sometimes, you may skip all that and just send an email to almost everyone on your contact list at once.
+When you do that, it’s known as an email blast.

 What Is an Email Blast?

 Before we get into our tips for generating positive results from an email blast marketing campaign, let’s begin with an email blast definition.

 As we mentioned in the intro, an email blast or e-blast is a mass message almost your entire audience receives.
 It’s a blanket message intended for just about everyone, but you will do customer segmentation before sending (more on this later).

 Now, not all marketers rely on e-blasts as part of their marketing campaigns.
 That’s because these generalized messages don’t often perform as well as segmented emails do.
 We say “often” because that’s not always true.